benkeser/slapnap_supplemental/single_sensitivity/README.md

 * `make`
 * `docker`
 * `R` (with `Rscript` executable in `PATH`)
-* `R` packages: `here`, `SuperLearner`, `cvAUC`, `ggplot2`
+* `R` packages: `here`, `SuperLearner`, `cvAUC`, `dplyr`, `tibble`, `ggplot2`, `cowplot`

 With this software is installed, the analysis can be reproduced by executing `make auc_fig` or simply `make` at the command line.
 You may need to remove the existing output figure `fig/auc_fig.tiff` first.

-Do note that this will simultaneously run 32 Docker containers to obtain results.
+Do note that this will simultaneously run 33 Docker containers to obtain results.
 Consequently, you may need to increase the available memory available to your Docker program and/or ensure that you are on a computer that has adequate resources for executing this task.

 -----

 ## Details

 The analysis is executed in several stages.
-First `slapnap_output` is made by running the `slapnap` container for each of 16 combination antibodies.
-For each antibody, two containers are run: one to trainer the learner based on the individual antibody data, the second to obtain a data set for the combination antibody.
-These results are saved in `bash_output/` in folders with the name of each antibody separated by underscores and a `_2` to denote the folder where data for the combination antibody is saved.
+First `slapnap_output` is made by running the `slapnap` container for each of 33 antibodies.
+The results are saved in `bash_output/` in folders with the name of each antibody.

 Next, `R_output/all_nabs.txt` is created, which simply formats the antibody names to be used in later `R` scripts.

 Next, `R_output/rslt_df.RData` is created, by executing `R/combine_results.R`.
 Note that this execution occurs *inside* the slapnap container, to ensure that there are no compiler errors associated with using `slapnap`-trained learners to predict on features.

-Next, `R_output/n_sens_df.RData` is created, by executing `R/describe_combo_sens.R`.
-The file contains information on the number of resistant sequences for each measured combination antibody regimen.

 Finally, all results are pieced together by executing `R/make_auc_fig.R` (locally) with output being an image saved in `fig/auc_fig.tiff`.